kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 With our _Infrastructure as Code_ we can use Terraform to deploy it and with that we have our machines.
 The minimal configuration to have a service account for the next step is done via `cloud-init`.

-This can easily be automated and is often called **Infrastructure as a Service**
+This can easily be automated and is often called **Infrastructure as a Service** or **IaaS**.

 ## Configure the infrastructure

-All we have now is 4 virtual machines that have a Linux on them and an account that can be accessed via `ssh`.
+All we have now is 4 virtual machines running Linux on them and an account that can be accessed via `ssh`.
 The next step is to actually configure them into a working HPC cluster.

 For this we use [Ansible](https://www.ansible.com/) from RedHat.